alvisxp/AWS-MLS/EDA.md

 		- create buckets for every category
 		- The bucket for your category has a 1, all other have a 0
 - Scaling/ Normalization
-	- some models perfer feature data to be normally distributed around 0
+	- some models prefer feature data to be normally distributed around 0
 	- most models require feature data to at least be scaled to comparable values
-	- scikit_learn has a preprocessor module that helps (MinMaxScaler, etc)
+	- scikit_learn has a pre-processor module that helps (MinMaxScaler, etc)
 - Shuffling
 	- many algorithms benefit from shuffling their training data
 	- they may learn from residual signals in the training data resulting from the order in which they were collected.